 What is meant as Income of a company?

-Before understanding about the rate of taxes and how will the tax be calculated on income of the companies, we should learn about the types of income which a company earns.
+Before understanding the rate of taxes and how the tax will be calculated on income of the companies, we should learn about the types of income which a company earns.
 Here it is :

 - Profits earned from the business